Genesee County, Michigan: Government and politics

-Genesee County is a Democratic stronghold.
-It has only voted for a Republican candidate five times since 1932.
-The county, however, has shifted to the right since 2016, with the Democrats carrying it by less than 10 points in each election since, and did so by less than 5 points in 2024.
-It last voted for a Republican during the 1984 landslide reelection of Ronald Reagan.
+Genesee County has traditionally been a Democratic stronghold, having voted for a Republican candidate just five times since 1932, and not since voting for Ronald Reagan in 1984.
+However, the county has become significantly more competitive since 2016, with the Democrats carrying it by fewer than ten percentage points in each election since; in 2024, Democratic candidate Kamala Harris won the county by just four points.

 The county government operates the jail, maintains rural roads, operates the major local courts, keeps files of deeds and mortgages, maintains vital records, administers public health regulations and safeguards public health, and participates with the state in the provision of welfare and other social services.
 The county board of commissioners controls the budget but has only limited authority to make laws or ordinances.
 In Michigan, most local government functions—police and fire, building and zoning, tax assessment, street maintenance, etc.—are the responsibility of individual cities and townships.

-The Genesee County Road Commission, an independent county government unit, is head of a five-member Road Commission.
-Road Commissioners are appointed by the County Board of Commissioners with the daily management is handled by a manager-director.
+The Genesee County Road Commission, an independent county government unit, has five members, appointed by the County Board of Commissioners, with the daily management handled by a manager-director.

 Genesee County, except for the City of Flint, is under the jurisdiction of the 67th District Court of Michigan.
 District Courts have a limited jurisdiction as charged under state law.
 The 67th District Court operates in seven divisions, each with a single judge except for the Central Court Division, which is used for jury and felony cases.

 Genesee County is a founding member of the Karegnondi Water Authority The "outcounty" area (all but the city of Flint) receives library services from the Genesee District Library.
 The county equivalent for school is the Genesee Intermediate School District, which consist of school districts considered primarily within Genesee County.
 Charles Stewart Mott Community College is the local community college serving the same area as the GISD.